AlexanderZaytsev/human_date/README.md

 - `other_year` displays the month, the day and the year: `Aug 28, 2011`

-The default values can be overwriten in the locale file.
+The default values can be overwritten in the locale file.
 See the I18n section for details.

 ## Installation